 IMPLANT FAMILY PLANNING AND CONTRACEPTIVE IN KENYA

-The following table provides information about the implants that are in common use in Kenya.
+following table provides information about the implants that are in common use

 Device